3 mins exercise to support swimming neck muscles

-Hey, there, welcome.
-I am so excited that you stopped by.
-I love The Classical Pilates Method and want to share everything I have learned so far and inspire your practice.
-Every week I share an article and a free video.
-Sign up and receive free Level 2 Mat Pilates Sequence
+Welcome, I am so excited that you stopped by.
+I love The Classical Pilates Method, and I want to share everything I have learned to inspire your practice.

 You’re not alone if you’ve noticed your neck and shoulders feeling tense lately.
 Whether you’re active or have been observing your family members’ poor posture whilst on their devices, paying attention to these areas is essential.
 In today’s busy world, it’s easy to overlook how much we rely on our neck and shoulder muscles, but a little mindfulness can go a long way.